College Housing – Code of Conduct and Dismissal Policy

 (See Exhibit A – Housing: Student Code of Conduct Violation Procedure)

-For all infractions depending on the level of severity, the Vice For all infractions depending on the level of severity, the Vice President of Student Services or designee reserves the right to waive the Coaching Conversation, Strike 1, Strike 2, and proceed to Strike 3 immediately.
+For all infractions depending on the level of severity, the Chief of Human Resources or designee reserves the right to waive the Coaching Conversation, Strike 1, Strike 2, and proceed to Strike 3 immediately.

 In those rare instances, where a student has been dismissed from housing, he or she will no longer be able to come as a guest to the College Housing building known as The Dock.
 This includes, but is not limited to, the current year he or she may have been dismissed, as well as, subsequent years in the future indefinitely.
 St. Clair County Community College views its College Housing as a privilege and residents are expected to be held to a higher standard of healthy and safe living which impacts all residents.
 This does not impact the student from attending the College or other buildings on campus.
 The student is only prohibited from entering the College Housing facility.

-Upon receipt of this appeal, the Housing Committee shall review the appeal and make a decision regarding the request to either be considered to live in College Housing or to come as a guest.
+Upon receipt of this appeal, the Housing Committee shall review the appeal and decide the outcome.

-The Housing Committee members consist of the Vice President of Student Services, Director of Behavioral Intervention, and Manager of College Housing.
+The Housing Committee members consist of the Residence Life and Conduct Manager, Student Wellness Manager, Manager of College Housing and the Chief of Human Resources (as deemed appropriate by the College).
 The outcome of the committee decision may include the following:

-The decision of the Housing Committee is final and there is no further appeal process.
+The decision of the Housing Committee is final with no further appeal process.